easy-snapshot/easy-snapshot/README.md

 npm install --save-dev easy-snapshot
 ```

-2. Create a test file "snapshot.test.js" and pass the path to the artifacts you want to check:
+2. Create a test file "snapshot.test.js" and indicate the path to the artifacts you want to check:

 ```js
 // By default jest will run all test files that end with .test.js.